-The third are to be inspected for the tax year 2015 is identified as: all properties inside the city limits of the City of Cooper in the area that lies along State Highway 24 from the western city limits line to SW 1st Street, and easterly along W Dallas Avenue area.
+The third are to be inspected for the tax year 2024 is identified as: all properties inside the city limits of the City of Cooper in the area that lies along State Highway 24 from the western city limits line to SW 1st Street, and easterly along W Dallas Avenue area.
 This area comprises the Southwest Quadrant of the City of Cooper.

-Target date for completion of this area is February 15, 2018 or as soon thereafter as practical.
+Target date for completion of this area is February 15, 2024 or as soon thereafter as practical.

-The fourth area to be inspected for tax year 2015 is identified as: all properties inside the city limits of the City of Cooper in the area that lies along SW 1st Street, and easterly along E Dallas Avenue area to the eastern city limits of the City of Cooper.
+The fourth area to be inspected for tax year 2024 is identified as: all properties inside the city limits of the City of Cooper in the area that lies along SW 1st Street, and easterly along E Dallas Avenue area to the eastern city limits of the City of Cooper.
 This area comprises the Southeast Quadrant of the City of Cooper.

-Target date for completion of this area is April 1, 2018 or as soon thereafter as practical.
+Target date for completion of this area is April 1, 2024 or as soon thereafter as practical.

-2019 Reappraisal Schedule - Schedule of Work to be Performed
+2025 Reappraisal Schedule - Schedule of Work to be Performed

 The same timetable and duties apply in each year.
-The field appraiser shall physically inspect all property in as described in Area B. The chief appraiser and CAD staff shall continue to complete the same duties and reappraisal steps as outlined for 2019.
+The field appraiser shall physically inspect all property in as described in "Area B".
+The chief appraiser and CAD staff shall continue to complete the same duties and reappraisal steps as outlined for 2024.

-2019 Anticipated Work Areas and Target Dates:
+2025 Anticipated Work Areas and Target Dates:

-Eagle Appraisal & Consulting field appraisers will begin work on properties specified in Area B which is identified as being North of State Highway 24 and West of State Highway 19 in Delta County, of the plan upon receipt of the field worksheets from the CAD.
-Due to a delay of receipt of the worksheets and availability of appraisers, field inspections will begin on or around September 1, 2019.
+Eagle Appraisal & Consulting field and/or appraisal district appraisers will begin work on properties specified in "Area B" which is identified as being North of State Highway 24 and West of State Highway 19 in Delta County, of the plan upon receipt of the field worksheets from the CAD.
+Due to a possible delay of receipt of the worksheets and availability of appraisers, field inspections may begin on or around September 1, 2024 or as soon thereafter as practical.

-The first area to be inspected for the 2016 tax year is identified as: all properties outside the city limits of the City of Cooper that are labeled in the grid of the Delta CAD's Countywide Mapbook as Sections' A1, A2, A3, B1, B2, and B3.
+The first area to be inspected for the 2025 tax year is identified as: all properties outside the city limits of the City of Cooper that are labeled in the grid of the Delta CAD's Countywide Mapbook as Sections' A1, A2, A3, B1, B2, and B3.

-Target date for completion of this area is December 1, 2019 or as soon thereafter as practical.
+Target date for completion of this area is December 1, 2024 or as soon thereafter as practical.

-The second area to be inspected for the 2016 tax year is identified as: all properties outside the city limits of the City of Cooper that ae labeled in the grid of the Delta CAD's Countywide Mapbook as Sections' A4, A5, A6 to Hwy 24, B4, and B5.
+The second area to be inspected for the 2025 tax year is identified as: all properties outside the city limits of the City of Cooper that ae labeled in the grid of the Delta CAD's Countywide Mapbook as Sections' A4, A5, A6 to Hwy 24, B4, and B5.

-Target date for completion of this area is January 31, 2019 or as soon thereafter as practical.
+Target date for completion of this area is January 31, 2025 or as soon thereafter as practical.

-The third area to be inspected for the 2016 tax year is identified as: all properties outside the city limits of the City of Cooper that are labeled in the grid of the Delta CAD's Countywide Mapbook as Sections' C1, C2, D1, D2, E1, and E2 to Hwy 24.
+The third area to be inspected for the 2025 tax year is identified as: all properties outside the city limits of the City of Cooper that are labeled in the grid of the Delta CAD's Countywide Mapbook as Sections' C1, C2, D1, D2, E1, and E2 to Hwy 24.

-Target date for completion of this area is February 1, 2019 or as soon thereafter as practical.
+Target date for completion of this area is February 1, 2025 or as soon thereafter as practical.

-The fourth area to be inspected for the 2016 tax year is identified as: all properties outside the city limits of the City of Cooper that are labeled in the grid of the Delta CAD's Countywide Mapbook as Sections' C3, C4, C5 to Hwy 24, D3 to Hwy 24.
+The fourth area to be inspected for the 2025 tax year is identified as: all properties outside the city limits of the City of Cooper that are labeled in the grid of the Delta CAD's Countywide Mapbook as Sections' C3, C4, C5 to Hwy 24, D3 to Hwy 24.

-Target date for completion of this area is March 15, 2019 or as soon thereafter as practical.
+Target date for completion of this area is March 15, 2025 or as soon thereafter as practical.

-2017 Reappraisal Schedule - Schedule of Work to be Performed
+2023 Reappraisal Schedule - Schedule of Work to be Performed